Link copied to your clipboard

 Long repayment term

 Different HEI companies have different term lengths for their products – generally 10 or 30 years.
-A Home Equity Investment from Point comes with a flexible, 30-year term.
+A home equity investment from Point comes with a flexible, 30-year term.
 That means that if you choose, you’ll pay nothing for up to 30 years.
-There are no prepayment penalties, so you can repay your HEI on your own schedule.

 Second properties can be eligible

-Cons of a Home Equity Investment
+Cons of a home equity investment

 Longer application timeline